mikich-k2v/K2View-Academy/articles/TDM/tdm_architecture/03a_task_execution_building_entity_list_on_tasks_LUs.md

-# Building Entity Lists on the Tasks LUs
+# Building Entity Lists on a Task's LUs

 The task execution process executes the task's LUs from parent to child.
 Click for more information about the [execution order of hierarchical LUs](03_business_entity_overview.md#task-execution-of-hierarchical-business-entities).

-The task execution process build the entity list of each LU:
+The task execution process builds an entity list for each LU:

 ## Root LUs